ClassiCube/MCGalaxy-API-Documentation/Player/PlayerOperations.md

 General guidelines:
 - Methods do **not check permissions** - these must be checked separately beforehand
 - Most methods return a bool for whether the operation succeeded
-- When an operation fails the source player is automatically messaged the reason why
+- When an operation fails, the source player is automatically messaged the reason why
+- If an empty string is provided for value argument, the related state will be reset to default for destination player

 ### Static methods